CCN-Support/CCN_Wiki/docs/source/resources-and-learning.rst

 Resources and Learning
 ======================

 CCN has compiled a list of useful resources for learning about data analysis, coding, and research science.
-These resources are provided below in both Table and filterable Directory formats, to allow the user to easily discern which items cover which topics.
+They are provided below in both Table and filterable Directory formats, making it easy to identify resources by topic.

 Resource List - Table